Frequently Asked Questions

-ATAS participants will meet high standards of business discipline, training, compliance with Australian Consumer Law, and compliance with a code of conduct – ensuring your piece of mind when booking travel.
+ATAS participants will meet high standards of business discipline, training, compliance with Australian Consumer Law, and compliance with a code of conduct – ensuring your peace of mind when booking travel.

 The overarching benefits of booking with ATAS participants include;

 - High customer service standards

 - Cost savings and value for money